sliu750/Data-Visualization-Team-Project/README.md

 # Water Usage

 What about water usage?
 Water is undeniably vital to all life on Earth.
-About 70% of worldwide water consumption is by farms, especially for crops and livestock.
+Agriculture accounts for about 70% for global water consumption, primarily for crops and livestock.
 ![Agricultural water consumption as proportion of total water usage](water_infograph.png)

 Here you can see how worldwide water use has changed over the years.